dmitrizzle/chat-bubble/README.md

 Get the .ZIP file [here](https://github.com/dmitrizzle/chat-bubble/archive/master.zip).

 ## Quick start
 This method assumes you've got a development environment running that's capable of transpiling ES6 JavaScript.
 There's a short guide on how to get one working [here](ENV.md).
-Otherwise see "I have no ES6 dev environment."
+Otherwise see "[I have no ES6 dev environment](https://github.com/dmitrizzle/chat-bubble/new/master#i-have-no-es6-dev-environment)."
+This guide will show you how to build [this](https://dmitrizzle.github.io/chat-bubble/examples/1-basics.html).

 ```javascript
 /************************************************************************/